AlibabaCloudDocs/ecs/intl.en-US/Tutorials/Build an application/Build a primary/secondary PostgreSQL architecture.md

         CREATE ROLE replica login replication encrypted password 'replica';
         ```

-    5. Execute the following SQL statement to check whether the database account is created.
+    5. Run the following command to check whether the database account is created:

         ```
         SELECT usename from pg_user;